I get why you’re here – you’re trying to get one last drop out of summer by travelling to Barcelona in September.

 - Parades featuring mythical characters and traditional drumming.

 The best days are usually weekends – Friday (22), Saturday (23), and Sunday (24).
-In fact you’ll find that the metro stays open all night just for the occasion.
+In fact you’ll find that the Barcelona metro stays open all night just for the occasion.

 The Human Castles (Castells)

-Imagine a large group of people getting together to build a tower – out of themselves.
+When thinking of what to do in Barcelona Spain in September, I ask people to imagine a large group of people getting together to build a tower – out of themselves.

 These awe-inspiring human castle builders live with the motto ‘unity is strength’.
 They’re a big part of La Mercè and you’ll find them at various heights: some stack up to 10 human stories tall.